 This website follows a design guide that prioritizes the needs of individuals with physical disabilities, those that are Blind or have vision loss, and those that are D/deaf or hard of hearing.
 When a user first visits the website they are presented with a login page where they can enter a predefined password provided by Realwheels to ensure that the creative content produced by participants is only viewable by people involved in the production.

 After logging in, there are four pages that address remote participation and collaboration.
-The pages are: live call, files, calendar, and community.
-These pages are further described in the following section.

 - Clear semantic HTML